mpkasp/cordova-plugin-nativeaudio/README.md

 Cordova / PhoneGap 3.5+ extension for Native Audio playback, aimed at HTML5 gaming and audio applications which require minimum latency, polyphony and concurrency.

+--Forked from official branch to include playing audio from external device storage

 ## Contents

 1. [Description](#description)